Archived-Repositorie/Fennec-Shell/README.md

 # Fennec-Shell
-A multi platform shell made in Go language
+A Shell made in Go language